DonAyers/GoodReadsQuoteBot/README.md

 You can Download the resulting array of qoutes in a convienent JSON file for now.

 ### jQuery
-Just for fun I added som animations and loading effects to make the UX a little nicer.
+Just for fun I added some animations and loading effects to make the UX a little nicer.

 ### Planned improvements
 I plan to make this into a wordpress plugin eventually that will generate a random quote from the author or subject of your choice.